 Only a week or so later on 4 June we have another log showing the development in TV/TS provision: Important – see new card in TV/S section.
 Last Friday in every month will have a TV/S advisor here – please tell all TV/S callers.

-On 17 October 1980 there is a lengthy log report about an issue with one particular caller, but the entry begins: Don (Trans Sussex) phoned. [formerly Southern Helpline], so it appears Southern Helpline rebranded as Trans Sussex.
+On 17 October 1980 there is a lengthy log report about an issue with one particular caller, but the entry begins: Don (Trans Sussex) phoned. [formerly Southern Helpline].
+So… either Southern Helpline rebranded as Trans Sussex, or Don used to be involved with Southern Helpline and was now part of Trans Sussex.
+More research needed.

 A log on 24 January 1981 shows the Trans Sussex service to be up and running: T/V wanting to meet others – referred to Trans Sussex Helpline.